Home

 Mobile Medical Van for People Living Homeless offered by Public Health in Seattle & King County

-Offers drop-in primary medical care for those with acute and chronic medical conditions.
-Clinics held at free meal programs, day centers, shelters and encampments.
+Offers drop-in primary medical care and dental care for people who are homeless.
+Clinics held at free meal programs, day centers, shelters and encampments and operated from medical and dental vans.
 A doctor or nurse provides exams and treatment.
 Program does not carry narcotics or provide any prescription pain medication.
+Dental services focus on treating dental pain NOT preventative cleanings.
 Also offers: - STD, HIV and Hepatitis C testing, pregnancy tests and birth control - Access to behavioral health and chemical dependency specialists.
-Harm reduction services including clean needles and naloxone overdose prevention kits - Some sites additionally have mobile dental care (services focus on treating dental pain NOT preventative cleanings).
-Can also help people connect to other community services including: - A doctor's office that can provide follow-up care - Mental health care, including counseling - Substance use counseling and treatment via a harm reduction approach - Dental care - Vision resources - Enrollment into health insurance - Enrollment into ORCA LIFT transportation - Referrals to shelter, food banks, legal assistance and domestic violence programs
+Harm reduction services including clean needles and naloxone overdose prevention kits Can also help people connect to other community services including: - A doctor's office that can provide follow-up care - Behavioral health care, including counseling - Substance use disorder counseling and treatment via a harm reduction approach - Dental care - Vision resources - Enrollment into health insurance - Referrals to shelter, food banks, legal assistance and domestic violence programs

 Hours